[This post was originally published on 20th June 2021. It has been updated on 8th July 2022.]

 What are Drip Email Campaigns

-A drip campaign includes a series of scheduled, automated emails that are triggered in response to pre-defined customer activity and behavior.
+A drip marketing campaign includes a series of scheduled, automated emails that are triggered in response to pre-defined customer activity and behavior.
 It provides a scaffold to engage with your customers by sending out relevant messages at the right time, thereby satisfying the marketing triad.

 Here’s a flowchart to demonstrate how drip email campaigns work.

 Choose the right drip email marketing tool that would best suit your industry, business size, and type of products you deal with.
+You can use Mailchimp drip campaign or HubSpot drip campaign as they are among the most popular tools for businesses worldwide.
+If you are a small business, Convertkit is one of the best drip marketing tools.

 Types of Drip Email Campaigns